 This also causes the curse to… go nuts?
 Reverse?
 Explode?
 Hell I have no clue, the statues crumble and vines that looked to have escaped from the Jumanji board game chase Belle and her brothers as they bring the mortally wounded Beast to the healing pool.
 While the Beast takes his bath he asks Belle, “Do you think that with a little patience, or maybe out of habit, you could have… loved me?”
 Her response is of course, “But I already love you.”
 I mean he is only a dude who accidentally murdered the love of his life, threatened your entire family with murder, kept you locked up in a weird Brigadoonish castle, and almost killed you after chasing you across a frozen lake.
 What’s not to love?

-Now I went in hoping to really love this film as it’s a great story and it’s by the director of The Brotherhood of the Wolf, which is another awesome French film of his, but unfortunately Christophe Gans seems to have got himself caught up in the visual splendor of this magical world he had created but then didn’t bother to include any characters we give a damn about.
+Now I went in hoping to really love this film as it’s a great story and it’s by the director of The Brotherhood of the Wolf, which is another awesome French film of his, but unfortunately, Christophe Gans seems to have got himself caught up in the visual splendour of this magical world he had created but then didn’t bother to include any characters we give a damn about.
 We spend way too much time with Belle’s idiot brothers and sisters and the gang of cutthroats when this time would have been better spent with our leads.
-In this film Belle’s defining characteristic is her heaving cleavage and the Beast has even less depth to his character.
+In this film, Belle’s defining characteristic is her heaving cleavage and the Beast has even less depth to his character.
 He just growls and stalks his castle and we are supposed to care for him because he has a tragic backstory?
 At least the snotty prince in Disney’s Beauty and the Beast never shot anybody.

 P.S.
 Of course the woman reading the story turns out to be Belle; she and the now human Beast have moved in with her father on his little farm because living in a castle is so last century.